torbite/Neural_Networks_from_Scratch/README.md

 ## Project Structure

-- `neural.py` and `train.py`-> First try of implementing the MLPs neural Networks
+- `neural.py` and `train.py`-> First try of implementing the MLPs neural Networks.
-- `neural2.py`: Second and final implementation of AI
-- `train2.py`: A  file to train AIs using the neural2.py code and save the trained model as `neural_network.pkl` using the pickle library
+- `neural2.py`: Second and final implementation of AI.
+The code saves the trained model as `neural_network.pkl` using the pickle library.
-- `test.py`: A file to load and use the previously trained models
+- `test.py`: A file to load and use the previously trained models.

 ## Features